22 Examples of Customer Retention Strategies That Actually Work

 This is where a customer feedback loop comes in.
 It provides a system for collecting, analyzing, and distributing customer reviews and surveys.

-There are a few ways to collect customer feedback:
+Here are a few ways I’ve found to collect customer feedback:

-Once you've gathered them, you should analyze your survey results by looking for trends in customer behavior and other areas to enhance user experience.
-Then, share this information with teams that will benefit from it most.
+After gathering this feedback, I suggest analyzing your survey results by identifying trends in customer behavior and other areas you can rectify to enhance the user experience.
+Then, share this information with teams that will benefit from it most and apply the feedback.

-Pro tip: Here's an example — product reviews should be distributed to engineers and development teams so they can address flaws in your product's design.
+Pro tip: As an example, product reviews should be distributed to engineers and development teams so they can address flaws in your product's design.
 By using this system to collect and share customer reviews, your business can efficiently address criticism and improve the customer experience.

 5. Maintain a customer communication calendar.